clivetong/Talks/dynamicpgo/README.md

 2. The ability to dynamically watch what the code is doing
     - a reflective runtime

-3. on stack replacement (Not yet fully fully available)
+3. on stack replacement (OSR - everywhere)
+    - switch to new implementation

 ---